Bachelor of Music in

 SENIOR RECITAL

-Minor Music Ensemble Requirements–choose a minimum of two courses (will be repeated)
+Minor Music Ensemble Requirements–choose a minimum of two courses for a total of four credits (will be repeated)

 CONCERT JAZZ ORCHESTRA